untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 **Race fix:** `hlodState = .unloading` is set **before** `hlodLoadTask.cancel()`.
 This prevents the load completion callback from seeing `.loading` and incorrectly marking the HLOD as `.loaded` after teardown is already in progress.

+**Minimum dwell guard:** After any HLOD load or unload, `tileComp.lastHLODTransitionTime` is stamped.
+The next HLOD transition is suppressed until `secondaryRepresentationMinDwellSeconds` (default 1.0 s) has elapsed.
+This prevents the HLOD from flip-flopping faster than once per second when the camera lingers at the switch boundary while hysteresis alone is insufficient.

 ### Out-of-range cleanup

 A second pass after the main HLOD pass tears down HLOD entities for tiles that have drifted entirely outside `maxQueryRadius`.
 These tiles are no longer in the octree result and would otherwise remain with stale `.loaded` HLOD entities indefinitely.